psychemedia/middle-english-romances/sir-orfeo.md

 But we have loved as love we ought;
 Thou art my life, and I am thine.
 Now do thy best and do not pine,
-For we must part, and I to doom ! "
+For we must part, and I to doom! "
-" Alas ! " he cried, and " woe is mine !
+" Alas! " he cried, and " woe is mine!
 Where dost thou go, Love, and to whom?

 "Whither thou goest I will go,
-And where I go thou too shalt fare ! "
+And where I go thou too shalt fare! "
-" Nay, nay, my lord ; thou dost not know :
+" Nay, nay, my lord; thou dost not know:
 My doom no mortal man may share.
 This morn, as I was lying there
 Asleep beneath an orchard-tree,